kimqi/RatImplantVisualizer/README.md

 ## Notes
 - Requires internet connection: images are fetched on demand from labs.gaidi.ca.
-- If the API is down, you will see “Image unavailable” placeholders.
+- If the API is down, images will be unavailable
-- Pillow is optional, **but without it markers will not be drawn on the images.**
+- Pillow is required for markers